What is Joint Providership?

 Exhibit revenue is completely separate from commercial support (grants).
 Exhibits are never a condition for the recipient of an educational grant (commercial support).
 Should an exhibit be requested or any other marketing arrangements, a separate agreement must be entered into with the appropriate party from the commercial interest.
-A fee will be charged for securing exhibit space, and the fee will be consistent for any exhibitor regardless of the organization’s involvement in the provision of an educational grant for the CME/CE activity.
-Exhibits must be kept separate from the CME activity.
+A fee will be charged for securing exhibit space, and the fee will be consistent for any exhibitor regardless of the organization’s involvement in the provision of an educational grant for the accredited activity.
+Exhibits must be kept separate from the accredited activity.

 What is commercial support?

 Financial, or in-kind, contributions given by a commercial interest, which is used to pay all or part of the costs of an accredited activity.
 The definition of roles and requirements when commercial support is received are outlined in the ACCME Standards for Integrity and Independence.